 10 courses (11 for honors)

-- 2 seminar core courses (numbered between HIAA 1040 and 1890)
+- 2 of the core courses are seminar core courses (numbered between HIAA1040-1890)

-- The 6 core lecture courses and seminars have to be taken in the department and can NOT be replaced with an independent study/honors thesis/classes taken in other departments, universities, or high schools.
+- The 6 core lecture courses and seminars have to be taken in the Department and can NOT be replaced with an independent study/honors thesis/classes taken in other departments, universities, or high schools.

 - Courses cross-listed with other departments

 - Courses in other departments such as history, that the concentration advisor approves

 - HIAA0010, which will count as 1 of these 4 elective courses, (but not count as 1 of the 4 core lecture classes)